 Language teachers are constantly in need of inspiring new ways to get concepts across.
-You don’t need to be the most creative person to liven up a classroom, you just need to know where to look.
-Luckily, the world’s museums offer online resources for teachers.
-These resources include lesson plans, activities and themes to follow […]
+You don’t need to be the most creative person to liven… Read More »Museum Resources for the English Language Teacher

 Chances are that at some point in your teaching career, you will teach or will have taught children.
 I had the classic scenario of starting with adults and slowly but surely being given classes with younger and younger students, until one day I realised that I was almost entirely a young learner teacher.
 Thing is, I never got any clear guidance in all that time as to how that should have been affecting my teaching.
 How do children learn?
 Were there any learning theories I should know about?